shurab/Rhoconnect-Demo/README.md

-# RhoConnect Demo
+## RhoConnect Demo

-Sample applications for my RhoConnect presentation:
+Sample applications for RhoConnect presentation:

 * rhostore: This is the sample rails application that serves the "backend"

+* rhoconnect-basic: Vanilla RhoConnect application

-* rhoconnect-server: Vanilla RhoConnect application
+* rhoconnect-server: RhoConnect application with Product model

-* store-rhodes: Rhodes application (property bag DB)

-* store-rhodes-fs: Rhodes application (fixed schema DB)
+* store-manager: Rhodes application (fixed schema DB)

-# Plugin
+## Plugin

+Sample applications for RhoConnect presentation how to use rhoconnectrb plugin:

 * rhostore-with-plugin: This is the sample rails application that serves the "backend"

   - add line "gem 'rhoconnect-rb'" to Gemfile